 We operate a system of timed entry for visitors to the Library.
 If you’d like to look round, please arrive at one of the times below.
 If you’d like to bring a group or you’re coming to us to use the Library’s collections, please email us or call us on 0161 834 7961 in advance.

-For a closer look at the building and further insight into its history, we offer guided tours through our partner Jonathan Schofield which can be booked through his website.
+Please note that only the Library and a small part of the medieval building are normally available to view.
+For a closer look at the Library and a full tour of the medieval buildings, we offer guided tours through our partner Jonathan Schofield which can be booked through his website.

 The Library is closed on public holidays, and between Christmas and New Year.